gajeam/pure-sdk-unity/README.md

 ### iOS

 # Usage
-To use the Unacast Pure SDK you must first [register as a Unacast Data Partner](https://unacastssp.itera-research.com).
+To be able to use the Unacast Pure SDK you must first [register as a Unacast Data Partner](https://unacastssp.itera-research.com).

 ## Quick ref